Insulin resistance: Modified insulin suppression test

 Another measure of insulin resistance is the modified insulin suppression test developed by Gerald Reaven at Stanford University.
 The test correlates well with the euglycemic clamp, with less operator-dependent error.
 This test has been used to advance the large body of research relating to the metabolic syndrome.

 Patients initially receive 25 μg of octreotide (Sandostatin) in 5 mL of normal saline over 3 to 5 minutes via intravenous infusion (IV) as an initial bolus, and then, are infused continuously with an intravenous infusion of somatostatin (0.27 μg/m2/min) to suppress endogenous insulin and glucose secretion.
 Next, insulin and 20% glucose are infused at rates of 32 and 267 mg/m2/min, respectively.
 Blood glucose is checked at zero, 30, 60, 90, and 120 minutes, and thereafter, every 10 minutes for the last half-hour of the test.
 These last four values are averaged to determine the steady-state plasma glucose level (SSPG).
 Subjects with an SSPG greater than 150 mg/dL are considered to be insulin-resistant.

-Alternatives
+Static function tests

 Given the complicated nature of the "clamp" technique (and the potential dangers of hypoglycemia in some patients), alternatives have been sought to simplify the measurement of insulin resistance.
 The first was the Homeostatic Model Assessment (HOMA), and more recent methods include the Quantitative insulin sensitivity check index (QUICKI) and SPINA-GR, a measure for insulin sensitivity.
 All of these calculated markers employ fasting insulin and glucose levels to calculate insulin resistance, and all correlate reasonably with the results of clamping studies.